hannadrehman/redis-clone/README.md

-# redis-clone
+# sample-node-project
-simple redis clone in nodejs
+sample nodejs with all basic tools, dependencies, and configs defined.